abdurrahmanabzd/3D_Mapping_Project/README.md

 # Localization Project

-The robot will navigate its way using the move_base ROS package and then localize itself with Adaptive Monte Carlo Localization algorithm.
+In this project, the robot *localize itself using Adaptive Monte Carlo Localization algorithm*.
+The navigation process has been made with the "move_base" package.

-***NOTE: Make sure to name the package "my_robot" after cloning the files.
-The code written will be looking for "my_robot" files not "Localization_Project".
+***NOTE: The package name is originally "my_robot".
+Make sure to name the package "my_robot" instead of "Localization_Project" after cloning the files before executing catkin_make.
+Otherwise, errors may occur.***